-Still, the deal involves a “go shop” period — which allows Alaska Communications to seek superior buyout offers from additional firms through December 3, 2020.
+However, the deal involved a “go shop” period — which allowed Alaska Communications to seek superior buyout offers from additional firms through December 3, 2020.
 If no alternatives emerge, Macquarie Capital and GCM Grosvenor expect the deal to close in the second half of 2021.

 Alaska Communications is a broadband provider, IT solutions provider, managed IT service provider (MSP) and Microsoft Gold partner with Azure cloud expertise.
 The MSP operates a statewide data network, and a fiber optic system that connects Alaska to the contiguous United States.

 Also, Alaska Communications recently announced plans to bring locally hosted Microsoft Azure Stack Hub cloud services to Alaska — with should provide improved local performance for customers.

 In a prepared statement about the private equity deal, Alaska Communications Chairman David W. Karp said:

 “After carefully evaluating Macquarie Capital’s and GCM’s offer, we are confident that this transaction is in the best interest of Alaska Communications and its stockholders.
 Macquarie Capital has a proven track record of delivering large and complex transactions globally on accelerated timelines, and GCM’s Labor Impact Fund provides strategy driven capital that we expect will generate real value for our customers and the Alaska Communications workforce.”

 Added Bill Bishop, president and CEO of Alaska Communications: